-A standard variable rate mortgage also known as SVR is the variable rate mortgage you will be moved onto when your fixed, tracker, or discount rate mortgage ends.
+A standard variable rate mortgage also known as SVR is the variable rate mortgage you will be moved onto when your tracker, discount or fixed rate mortgage ends.

 If your current deal is about to come to an end, now could be the best time to make the switch.
-By doing so, you may make significant savings as SVR mortgages typically have higher rates of interest than other mortgage types.
+By doing so, you may make significant savings as SVR mortgages typically will have higher interest rates than other mortgage types.

 Thankfully, standard variable rate mortgage rates don’t have a lock-in period.
 So, if you are unhappy with the interest rate that your lender is charging, you are free to move to a more competitive deal whenever you are ready to do so.
 There will be no early repayment charge although if you move to a new lender, you will have to pay the arrangement fee and the other mortgage fees that they set.

 If you’re on a standard variable rate; with interests rates increasing rapidly in 2022 we would strongly advise that you consider fixing your interest rate.

 What is the Standard Variable Rate?

 Mortgage lenders set their own standard variable rate (SVR) and this is the interest rate you will fall onto if you don’t remortgage to a new variable or fixed mortgage.